 What courses will my child take?

 All students are exposed to a great deal of stimulating coursework.
 Both sections benefit from a generous schedule of French and English as well as Science, Mathematics, Social Studies, Art, Computer Science, Music, and Physical Education.
-Ballet is included in the tuition as an after-school elective.

 How does Le Lycée manage student behavioral issues?

 A detailed code of conduct is provided in Le Lycée’s Handbook to be reviewed with your child before each school year.
 Le Lycée has a strict no tolerance policy for drugs and alcohol and related substances; and we pride ourselves on exemplary behavioral conduct from all of our students.

 What is the percentage of American students vs. French students?